hari-vickey/eYRC-VB-0900/docs/docs/api.md

     sub_cb_ros_topic: "/ros_iot_bridge/mqtt/sub"
 ```

-Apart from the mqtt and ROS topics, this file also contains the google spreadsheet's webapp ID.
-This webapp Id can be used to push data to the google sheets.
+Apart from the mqtt and ROS topics, this file also contains the google spreadsheet's web app ID.
+This web app Id can be used to push data to google sheets.
 ```yaml
 google_apps:
     //spreadsheet id of our team